gsy18/SecDroidBug/README.md

       2. Run SecDroidBug using `java -jar SecDroidBug.jar`

 After launch, browse the source file and set breakpoints and click on 'Start Debugging' button.
+We also developed a tool called 'ApiCallsWithDeb' to get method calls in Android App, which was useful for our testing . https://github.com/gsy18/ApiCallsWithDeb